koji/icTrainer/README.md

 ```
 $ ictrainer --mode "collect" --search "dog' -n 250
 $ ictrainer --mode "collect" --search "cat' -n 250
 ```
 You'll have dogs & cats images under `dataset` folder.

 ### 2. Resize images
 In this step, we will change all images size for training.
-The current input size is 256 x 256.
+The current input size must be `256 x 256`(required).
 This step may be mess up images you collected, so you need to check all images manually.
 In the furture, there will be a function that save your time.

 ```